 Therefore the net area of walls = 183.582 m2 – 19.74 m2 – 18.72 m2 = 145.122 m2

-Hence, the total number of blocks required to take the building from DPC to lintel level = 145.122 × 10 = 1451.22 = 1452 blocks (disregarding damages and wastage)
+Hence, the total number of blocks required to take the building from DPC to lintel level = 145.122 × 10 = 1451.22 = 1452 blocks (disregarding wastes)

 PHASE 3: LINTEL LEVEL TO OVERHEAD LEVEL

-Here, we are going to assume that the building will be chained at the lintel level (this means that the entire level of the building will be casted and reinforced with steel at the lintel level.
+Here, we are going to assume that the building will be chained at the lintel level (this means that the entire level of the building will be cast and reinforced with steel at the lintel level.
 This offers the advantage of helping the building behave as a unit, and helps in reducing cracking in the building).

-Hence, length of wall = 100.256m
+Hence, the length of walls = 100.256m

 Height of wall = 675mm = 0.675m

-Therefore area of wall = (100.256 × 0.675) = 67.6728 m2
+Total area of walls = (100.256 × 0.675) = 67.6728 m2

-Hence, the total number of blocks required to take the building from lintel level to roof level = 67.6728 × 10 = 676.728 = 677 blocks (disregarding damages and wastage).
+Hence, the total number of blocks required to take the building from the lintel level to the roof level = 67.6728 × 10 = 676.728 = 677 blocks.

-Ultimately, the total number of blocks required to complete the construction = 903 + 1452 + 677 = 3032 blocks (disregarding wastage).
+Ultimately, the total number of blocks required to complete the construction of a three-bedrooms flat = 903 + 1452 + 677 = 3032 blocks (disregarding wastage).

 To consider wastage, you can make a 20% increase, so that the number of blocks to be moulded or bought = 1.2 × 3032 = 3638 blocks.
-However when you are moulding and can guarantee the quality of blocks to be moulded, 10% increase will be satisfactory for the job.
+However, when you are moulding and can guarantee the quality of blocks to be moulded, 10% increase will be satisfactory for the job.

 READ ALSO IN THIS BLOG;